MCKevmeister/MCKevmeister.github.io/_posts/2021-04-09-RES701-Academic-Articles.md

     * **End of text**: Miroglio, B., Zeber, D., Kaye, J., & Weiss, R. (2018).
 The Effect of Ad Blocking on User Engagement with the Web.
 Proceedings of the 2018 World Wide Web Conference on World Wide Web - WWW ’18. https://doi.org/10.1145/3178876.3186162
     * **In-text**: (Miroglio et al., 2018)
 * **How I found the article and what keywords you used**:
-  * Was browsing https://dl.acm.org for articles to refference
+  * Was browsing https://dl.acm.org for articles to reference
-  * Searched mozilla corporation
+  * Searched Mozilla corporation
   * Scolled down to the "most popular" section, it was the 8th article
 * **What kind of article it is**: Conference Paper
 * **The reasons that I think it is an academic article**: